 Very rarely do you actually need to let things soak.
 Unless you have burnt food on a pan, a quick swill will clear off most food debris.
 Leaving things to soak is just putting off the inevitable.
 Likewise, with a full drainer – dry the dishes and put them away straightaway.
 The sink and drainer will need cleaning, so get it all done in one hit.

-Once you’ve cleaned your surfaces and your sink and draining board, dry them with a clean tea towel to avoid streaks and watermarks appearing.
+When your sink and draining board are clean, dry them with a clean tea towel to avoid streaks and watermarks appearing.
 Damp and wet surfaces are a breeding ground for bacteria and requires more effort to clean up later.
-Wring out your cloths and sponges and put them were they can fully dry too.
+Wring out your cloths and sponges and put them where they can fully dry too.

 Is your kitchen a drop zone?
-Does the mail get dumped on the breakfast bar and the remnants of today’s packed lunch on the side?
+Do you dump the mail on the breakfast bar and leave the remnants of today’s lunch on the side?
 For me, when hubby gets home he will leave his keys, wallet and work mobile on the kitchen side by the back door.
 I now have a small basket in one of the cupboards for this stuff when he is not using it, and hooks for the car keys.
 Find everything a home and put it away straight away or the clutter will accumulate.